 Environmental and Natural Resources Law - Law School - Lewis & Clark

-Thank you for registering for the “Super-Combo” Working with the Endangered Species Act: A Practical Primer for Decision makers, Biologists, and Staff Specialists short course scheduled for May 4 - 7, 2015 in Lexington, Kentucky.
-The course will meet at the Hilton Lexington/Downtown Hotel, 369 West Vine Street.
-We have reserved a block of rooms at The Hilton Hotel in downtown Lexington.
+Thank you for registering for the “Super-Combo” Working with the Endangered Species Act: A Practical Primer for Decision makers, Biologists, and Staff Specialists short course scheduled for May 2 - 5, 2016 in Portland, Oregon.
+The course will meet at Lewis & Clark Law School on Monday and Tuesday, we will be in the field on Wednesday, and at the hotel on Thursday.
+We have reserved a block of rooms at The Paramount Hotel in downtown Portland.
+Please look for the logistical memorandum from Linda D’Agostino-Long being e-mailed to all those registered in early February.
 We look forward to a productive course with all of you.

 About the Course

 The short course is intended to be highly interactive.
 Our intent is to provide a relaxing yet rigorous learning environment for you.
 We will provide many opportunities for you to participate in the seminar through group discussion, breakout sessions, and group projects.
 In order to make this seminar worthwhile, productive, and enjoyable, we expect and welcome your participation and expect you to bring your practical experience and knowledge to bear on the discussions.

 A detailed schedule will follow.
 Course components will include:

 - Protecting and Managing Biodiversity in an Era of Change